-Adults presenting to either the TGH or TWH ED during the time periods of May 2008 to August 2009 or May 2018 to August 2019 with (1) RC, (2) GH, or (3) AUR were included in the study.
+Adults presenting to either the TGH or TWH ED during the time periods of May 2008 to August 2009 or May 2018 to August 2019 with 1) RC; 2) GH; or 3) AUR were included in the study.
 Patients were managed according to the discretion of the attending ED physician and categorized into the aforementioned diagnostic groups based on either the discharge diagnosis or admission diagnosis.
-ED patient data was charted using a common electronic patient record (CPOE; EPR, QuadraMed Corporation).9 occurred at UHN within 30 days before the initial ED visit, if the initial ED visit was by a new UHN patient, if the initial ED visit resulted in admission to the hospital, if the initial ED visit was associated with a follow-up visit at a UHN urology clinic, and the number of days from the initial ED visit to being seen in the clinic (capped at 6 months).
+ED patient data was charted using a common electronic patient record (CPOE; EPR, QuadraMed Corporation).9

+The following variables were collected: medical record number (used only initially for data linkage and capture of repeat visits), ED registration date, main diagnosis at ED visit (i.e., RC, GH, or AUR), age, gender, three-digit postal code (used to determine residential borough), if surgery occurred at UHN within 30 days before the initial ED visit, if the initial ED visit was by a new UHN patient, if the initial ED visit resulted in admission to the hospital, if the initial ED visit was associated with a followup visit at a UHN urology clinic, and the number of days from the initial ED visit to being seen in the clinic (capped at six months).
 While place of residence was captured for 10 different boroughs, we combined Downtown Toronto and Central Toronto to create a "downtown core" region in order to identify patients residing relatively near UHN EDs.

-The following variables were collected: medical record number (used only initially for data linkage and capture of repeat visits), ED registration date, main diagnosis at ED visit (i.e. RC, GH, or AUR), age, gender, 3-digit postal code (used to determine residential borough), if surgery

-We compared characteristics and outcomes between the 2008-09 and 2018-19 periods in order to evaluate whether there were differences in the incidence, management, and follow-up of urologic presentation to the ED.
+We compared characteristics and outcomes between the 2008-09 and 2018-19 periods in order to evaluate whether there were differences in the incidence, management, and followup of urological presentation to the ED.
 Institutional ethics board approval was obtained for this study.
-Analyses were performed for combined and individual urologic presentations.
+Analyses were performed for combined and individual urological presentations.